Rosuav/ModivivingMars/README.md

   This is a challenging commander profile, but a rewarding one.

+* Commander Profile: "Roboticist".
+Start with the ability to design and build biorobots.
+Unfortunately for you, people feel slighted...

 * Game Rule: "Crop Shed".
 Unlocks some additional utility crops: hydroponic biofuel from algae, and an all-natural fiber that can be used like polymers.